Orchid Bee Collecting Fragrances. This green orchid bee is known to have this peculiar habit of collecting fragrances to attract females.

 A male Euglossa dilemma, has its green metallic coloring and long tongue.
 Brush like front tarsi, and enlarged hind tibiae.
 Note the photo below that shows the large tibiae.
 They have holes in the outer tibiae to provide the storage of the fragrant scents or compounds collected from the environment.
 Which is stored in a sponge like material inside of the tibiae.

-The orchard bee is a solitary bee but is related to social bees in the family.
+The orchid bee is a solitary bee but is related to social bees in the family.
 May show some social instinct by nesting in communal places. view its habits and life cycle here.

 scientific name: Euglossa dilemma Friese (Insecta: Hymenoptera: Apidae)